-H. Campus Sexual Assault Climate Survey
+H. Campus Climate and Sexual Assault Survey

-On or before March 1, 2016, and at least every two (2) years thereafter, the College shall:
+At least every two (2) years, the College shall:

-- 1. Develop an appropriate Sexual Assault campus climate survey using nationally recognized best practices for research and climate surveys; and - 2.
-Administer the Sexual Assault campus climate survey to students in accordance with the procedures set by the Maryland Higher Education Commission (MHEC).
+- 1. Develop an appropriate Campus Climate and Sexual Assault survey using nationally recognized best practices for research and climate surveys; and - 2.
+Administer the Campus Climate and Sexual Assault survey to students in accordance with the procedures set by the Maryland Higher Education Commission (MHEC).

-On or before June 1, 2016, and at least every two (2) years thereafter, the College shall submit to MHEC a report in accordance with the requirements set forth in Maryland Code Annotated, Education Article, Section 11601(g).
-The College complied with this requirement by submitting reports to MHEC prior to June 1, 2018 and before June 1, 2020.
+On or before June 1 every two (2) years, the College shall submit to MHEC a report in accordance with the requirements set forth in Maryland Code Annotated, Education Article, Section 11601(g).